 "I also worked in a school system," she added.
 "Kids would come in upset that their pet died, and the school would always dismiss them and say, 'Oh, you will get another one.'
 It doesn't work like that."

 There are many different types of loss, she said, and everyone has a right to grieve each of them.
-The Pet Loss drop-in support group will create a place for people to grieve these losses, and it will show them they are not alone.

 While the loss of a pet may be painful, pets also experience a loss when their masters die.